Adamauer1/world-leadle/README.md

 ### Leaders

 All information and images about the leaders are from wikipedia.
 The main list of leaders that are currently being used is in src/lib/data.ts.
-There may still be some errors with the leader informations or image links.
+There may still be some errors with the leader information or image links.

 ### Current Issues

 * The way centuries are displayed
 * Icons not displaying on mobile phones
-* Tutorial secion is not clear enough (improve visuals on it)
+* Tutorial section is not clear enough (improve visuals on it)

 ### Future Plans